-Established research has already concluded that Chiari malformation can be acquired (i.e. non-congenital).
+Established research has already concluded that Chiari malformation can be acquired later in life (i.e. non-congenital).
 In a procedure known as lumbar shunting, cerebrospinal fluid (CSF) levels are reduced in order to ease intracranial pressure in patients with neurological disorders.
 In some cases, reduced CSF levels can allow the brain to drop in the skull to the point that the cerebellum pushes through the foramen magnum, in effect causing a Chiari malformation.
 This occurs because the flotation level of the brain is dependent on the amount of CSF within the dural covering of the spine and brain.
 There is clinical evidence showing that dural leaks causing reduced CSF levels are in fact associated with whiplash trauma.
 This is possible because the damage caused during the whiplash acts like a lumbar shunting, reducing the levels of CSF.
-The whiplash trauma then causes a dural leak that results in Chiari I malformation.
+The whiplash trauma then causes a dural leak that results in Chiari malformation.

-Regardless of whether or not crash trauma triggers pre-existing asymptomatic Chiari I malformation or actually causes it, research indicates that symptoms of Chiari I malformations are substantially more prevalent in whiplash-injured patients.
-The important takeaway from this is that if you suffer head or neck trauma in an accident, especially whiplash, you may develop symptoms resulting from a Chiari I malformation.
+Regardless of whether or not crash trauma triggers pre-existing asymptomatic Chiari malformation or actually causes it, research indicates that symptoms of CM are substantially more prevalent in whiplash-injured patients.
+The important takeaway from this is that if you suffer head or neck trauma in an accident, especially whiplash, you may develop symptoms and other issues that are unexpected, like a Chiari malformation.
 In a whiplash mechanism accident, the head moves violently forward then backwards.
-This is known as an acceleration deceleration mechanism injury.
+This is known as an acceleration-deceleration mechanism injury.
 During such an episode the cerebellar tonsils can pass through the opening at the bottom of the skull (known as the foramen magnum) and pass into the upper part of the neck.
-In a seminal study published in the Journal of Brain Surgery written by Professor Michael Freeman and Dr. Ezriel Kornel, a correlation between acceleration/deceleration injuries and symptomatic chiari was found after reviewing 1200 cervical MRI films.
-1 The study illustrates that a pre-existing congenital Chiari often becomes symptomatic following a motor vehicle collision.
-Disruption of the CSF results in symptoms including dizziness and disorientation.
+In a seminal study published in the Journal of Brain Surgery by Professor Michael Freeman and Dr. Ezriel Kornel, a correlation between acceleration-deceleration injuries and symptomatic Chiari was found after reviewing 1200 cervical MRI results.
+The study illustrates that a pre-existing congenital Chiari often becomes symptomatic following a motor vehicle collision.
+[To view the study, click here].

 Injuries resulting from automobile accidents, particularly brain and spine injuries can be extremely complicated.
 If you’re dealing with a brain or neck injury after an auto accident it’s important to hire a personal injury firm that has extensive experience representing clients with serious or complicated injuries.

-We have been retained on a number of Chiari malformation cases including several referred by other law firms.
+Dolman Law Group has been retained on a number of Chiari malformation cases, including several referred by other law firms.
 Insurance carriers often rely on outdated science depicting such injuries to be congenital and will assert that trauma played no role in the pathology.
-However, we focus only on the symptoms and the lack thereof of symptomatology related to Chiari pre-dating an accident.
+However, we focus only on the symptoms and the lack of symptoms related to Chiari pre-dating an accident.
 In other cases we focus on an exacerbation or aggravation of a pre-exiting injury wherein it can be illustrated that the symptoms were dramatically altered as a result of a traumatic episode.
 If the accident caused the symptoms or inflamed them, there is still liability.

-In any event, Chiari cases are rarely if ever resolved in pre-suit.
+In any event, Chiari cases are rarely resolved in pre-suit.
 A claimant is generally left, with only one potential recourse; which is filing a lawsuit.
-In our experience, Chiari cases are heavily laden with expert testimony and we often retain a Radiologist, Neurosurgeon and Epidemiologist to illustrate the significance of this type of injury and to show that our client most likely would not have presented with such symptoms absent a traumatic event.
-Symptomatic Chiari is a very serious condition that often will not resolve absent surgical intervention, which generally consists of a craniotomy.
+In our experience, Chiari cases are heavily laden with expert testimony.
+Therefore, we often retain a radiologist, neurosurgeon, and epidemiologist to illustrate the significance of this type of injury and to show that our client most likely would not have presented with such symptoms had there been no traumatic event.
+Symptomatic Chiari is a very serious condition that often will not resolve itself without surgical intervention.
+This often means a patient enduring a craniotomy.
 A craniotomy is an extremely invasive procedure with a number of associated risks.
 Due to the long term prognosis of individuals with symptomatic Chiari, we must account for the need for potential future surgical intervention.

 1. A case-control study of cerebellar tonsillar ectopia (Chiari) and head/neck trauma (whiplash) .
 Freeman MD, Rosa S, Harshfield D, Smith F, Bennett R, Centeno CJ, Kornel E, Nystrom A, Heffez D, Kohles SS.
 Brain Inj.
 2010;24(7-8):988-94.